acousticrobot/web-16/_pages/toki-pona/lesson-13-prepositions-2.md

 ### directional nouns

-_anpa_, _insa_, _monsi_, _sewi_, and _poka_, or directional nouns as jan Sonja calls them in _pu_, are used in conjunction with prepositions to indicate direction.
-I am quite used to using _anpa_ as jan Pije does, where Sonja uses _noka_, but they all operate identically:
+_anpa_, _insa_, _monsi_, _sewi_, and _poka_, or directional nouns as jan Sonja calls them in _pu_, are used with prepositions to indicate direction.
+I am quite used to using _anpa_ in some cases where Sonja uses _noka_, but they all operate identically:

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_16.jpg" caption="suno li lon sewi mi." %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_17.jpg" caption="ma li lon anpa mi." %}
+{% include image_dictionary.html definitions=page.directional_nouns %}

 Since these words aren't true prepositions, they need one of the prepositions we have discussed so far to complete the prepositional phrase.
 Because of this they end up acting as part of the infix to the preposition.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_04.jpg" caption="mi lon poka sina." %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_12.jpg" caption="ma suli li lon poka ma lili." %}
+{% include image_dictionary.html definitions=page.directional_nouns_2 %}

 You may have wondered up to now why the glyph block for li was so boring.
 Now you can see just how much work it has to do at times.
-If it were any more complex it would be hard to stuff all those verb phrases and verb prepositions inside.
+If it were any more complex it would be hard to stuff all those pre-verbs and verb prepositions inside.

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_18.jpg" caption="pipi lili li kama tan insa ma." %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso07_19.jpg" caption="ona li tawa monsi mi." %}
+{% include image_dictionary.html definitions=page.directional_nouns_3 %}

 Just as the prepositions have a head and body, often the subject of the sentence becomes the head and li becomes the body.